attending-conferences/attending-conferences.github.io/GLBIO24/index.md

 ## Registration

-Please submit your registration [here]

-# Organizers and Contact

-Organizers are in alphabetical order.
+Registration is free and will be open soon.

 ## Organizers

 {% include team.html id="Organizers" %}

+## Contact

+To get in contact, please email Dan Deblasio at [deblasio@cs.cmu.edu](mailto:deblasio@cs.cmu.edu)

 <!-- <ul>